spacelift-io/cortex-plugin/README.md

         }
         ```

-7. Delete the initial URL prefix you created in step 2 (e.g. `https://google.com`)
+7. Go back to the proxy in cortex, and edit it.
+Use the above outputs to create URL Prefixs in the proxies config.
+You can also delete the initial url prefix you created in step 2.

 ### Example Proxy Setup